ashwinreddy/blog/_notes/Public/People/Deleuze.md

 Gilles Deleuze (1925-95) was a French philosopher.
 His work grapples with Difference, [[Creativity]], and Becoming and references a diverse set of works.

-Deleuze thinks of himself as a classic philosopher and works with [[Ontology]].
+Deleuze thinks of himself as a classic philosopher and works with ontology.
 He wants to know what the forms and beings in life are.
 He wants to use philosophy to create [[concept]]s and disturb the nature of things.
 Concepts link together on a plane of immanence, palpating difference.
 Deleuze cares about _thought_ more than _knowledge_.
 He was influenced by [[May 68]] and [[Sartre]].

 ## Apprenticeships